-7. What training have the staff supporting children with SEN had, or are having?
+8. What training have the staff supporting children with SEN had, or are having?

-- The SENCO holds the 'National Award for Special Educational Needs Co-ordination' and a 'Postgraduate Certificate in Vulnerable Learners and Inclusion'. - All staff receive an annual update/training from the SENCO. - Staff are provided with individualised training if they are supporting a pupil with a more specific need. - The SENCO attends regular cluster meetings with SENCOs from local schools.

-8. How will my child be included in activities outside the classroom including school trips?
+- The SENCO is currently working towards completing the 'National Award for Special Educational Needs Co-ordination'.
+Another member of staff in school has the 'National Award for Special Educational Needs Co-ordination' qualification. - All staff receive an annual update/training from the SENCO. - Staff are provided with individualised training if they are supporting a pupil with a more specific need. - The SENCO attends regular cluster meetings with the Local Authority representative and SENCOs from local schools. - 9.
+How will my child be included in activities outside the classroom including school trips?